-Name Min Max Default Unit Description Glide 0 1000 100 ms The time of the glide time to apply, if a glide is activated by the probability.
+Name Min Max Default Unit Description Glide control 0 1 0 Sets whether a single glide time is used, or independent times for up and down glides.
+Glide 0 1000 100 ms The time of the glide time to apply, if a glide is activated by the probability.
+Glide up 0 1000 100 ms The glide up time, if the control is independent.
+Glide down 0 1000 100 ms The glide down time, if the control is independent.
 Through zero 0 1 1 Whether glides are allowed when the playback direction reverses.
 Such glides can produce a very strong "tape stop" effect.
 Min stutter 1 16 2 If a stutter is activated, the minimum number of restarts.
 Max stutter 1 16 3 If a stutter is activated, the maximum number of restarts.
 Min jump 0 16 0 The minimum number of slices away from the current record position to jump.
 Max jump 0 16 0 The maximum number of slices away from the current record position to jump.
-Stutter 0 1 1 Sets whether stutter is 'Free' (unconstrained apart according to the Triplet probability). from by the minimum and maximum parameters), or 'Metrical' (restricted to powers of 2 and 3, according to the Triplet probability). -- -- -- -- ---
+Stutter 0 1 1 Sets whether stutter is 'Free' (unconstrained apart from by the minimum and maximum parameters), or 'Metrical' (restricted to powers of 2 and 3, according to the Triplet probability).